 The greatest strength of Gunda is that it does what all the best documentaries do: it never preaches but merely observes, allowing the subjects to portray its central messages without ever forcing them down the throat of the viewer.
 Kossakovsky recognises that people essentially do not like being preached to, even with undeniably powerful messages.
 The themes of veganism, nature and the sentience of animals are all potent but will undoubtedly resonate with a wider audience through this observational, cinema verité style.
 When the credits roll with only ambient sounds of nature playing, the emotional and raw power of Gunda is great and over time it will only grow as a passionate call to the world’s population to change.

-Gunda had its UK Premiere at the Glasgow Film Festival on 7th March, 2021.
-The film will be available to watch theatrically on April 16 in US, where it will be distributed by NEON, and on June 11 in the UK, where it will be distributed by Altitude Films.
+Gunda had its UK Premiere at the Glasgow Film Festival on 7th March, 2021 and is now available to watch on digital and on demand.